stpapado/investments_case_study/README.md

 <br />

-->**Use extract_data.ipynb to get the data from webpage and the dict. to be used for analysis in data_analysis.ipynb.**
+->**Use extract_data.ipynb to get the data from webpage and save them in dictionaries- which are used for analysis in data_analysis.ipynb.**

 • In extract_data.ipynb you need to provide some input like the bussiness type or whether you want to save data in dict., etc.

-• The data_analysis.ipynb is being called in the end of extract_data.ipynb, for the bussiness type I worked on, i.e. real estate & immobilier.
-The data_analysis.ipynb calls these two dictionaries: real_estate_dict.xlsx. and immobilier_dict.xlsx.
+• The data_analysis.ipynb is based on the bussiness type I worked on (i.e. real estate & immobilier) and it calls these two dictionaries: real_estate_dict.xlsx. and immobilier_dict.xlsx.